 During his speech at the conference, Prime Minister Keir Starmer spoke on the need to “get Britain building again”.
 He also shared a vision of "more beautiful cities, more prosperous towns, new parks, new green spaces, new public services", and noted that "climate change is an opportunity we can’t pass up.”

-These statements underscore the party's intention to address housing and environmental challenges in the UK.
+These statements show the party's intention to address housing and environmental challenges in the UK.

 The conversation explored how Labour’s housing commitments could be achieved, focusing on overcoming current barriers to delivery, such as land availability, planning delays, and investment challenges.
 Rachel Blake, MP for Cities of London and Westminster joined the discussion, shining a light on the impact of the housing crisis on her constituents.